Wassily Kandinsky: Metamorphosis

 From 1906 to 1908, Kandinsky spent a great deal of time travelling across Europe (he was an associate of the Blue Rose symbolist group of Moscow) until he settled in the small Bavarian town of Murnau.
 In 1908, he bought a copy of Thought-Forms by Annie Besant and Charles Webster Leadbeater.
 In 1909, he joined the Theosophical Society.
 The Blue Mountain (1908–1909) was painted at this time, demonstrating his trend toward abstraction.
 A mountain of blue is flanked by two broad trees, one yellow and one red.
 A procession, with three riders and several others, crosses at the bottom.
 The faces, clothing, and saddles of the riders are each a single colour, and neither they nor the walking figures display any real detail.
 The flat planes and the contours also are indicative of Fauvist influence.
 The broad use of colour in The Blue Mountain illustrates Kandinsky's inclination toward an art in which colour is presented independently of form, and in which each colour is given equal attention.
 The composition is more planar; the painting is divided into four sections: the sky, the red tree, the yellow tree, and the blue mountain with the three riders.

 In 1909, Wassily Kandinsky witnessed a presentation Aleksandra Unkovskaya made (at the Theosophical Congress in Budapest) regarding her innovative system in music education, sound-to-colour synesthesia or Chromesthesia which is a type of synesthesia in which sound involuntarily evokes an experience of colour, shape and movement, which led to his own discoveries in his art.
 Kandinsky stated: "to impress a tune upon unmusical children with the help of colours ...
-She (Unkovskaya) has constructed a special, precise method of 'translating' the colorus of nature into music, of painting the sounds of nature, of seeing sounds."
+She (Unkovskaya) has constructed a special, precise method of 'translating' the colours of nature into music, of painting the sounds of nature, of seeing sounds."
 This transcended the spiritual in art and led him to develop the concept and formula of a chain reaction experience (reciprocal relationship/artist and viewer): "Emotion — sensation — the work of art — sensation — emotion."
 The concept was based on the principle of the resonance of string instruments.